chobocomputer/rotate_image2/README.md

 5 program will make new folder and new image insert that folder.

-if image name is not number, programm will stop.
+if degree.txt is not number, programm will stop.

 if giuri_txt.exe is not work, use giuri_txt.py.